 The specialized cardiac muscle fibers that form the conductive system of the heart, represented in:

-- Sinuatrial node (SAN)

-- Atrioventricular node (AVN)

-- Atrioventricular bundle and its right and left terminal branches.

-- Subendocardial plexus of Purkinje fibers.
+- Sinuatrial node (SAN) → Pacemaker of the Heart which initiate the electrical impulse - Atrioventricular node (AVN) → NOT a pacemaker - Atrioventricular bundle and its right and left terminal branches. - Subendocardial plexus of Purkinje fibers.

 Sinoatrial node (SAN)